+g - j ·

-Annual Cost 2021 2022 2023 2024 2025 Total
+Annual Cost 2022 2023 2024 2025 2026 Total

 Capital Costs

 Land Acquisition -

 Equipment & Material -

-Contractual Construction 135,000 135,000
+Contractual Construction 71,000 45,000 116,000

 Force Labor -

-Planning & Design 11,000 11,000
+Planning & Design -

-Subtotal - Capital Costs - - 146,000 - - 146,000
+Subtotal - Capital Costs - 71,000 45,000 - - 116,000

 Funded By:

 Bond Issue -

 Sewer Utilities -

 Grant -

 Sale of Equipment -

 Other (Specify) -

 Subtotal - Funding Sources - - - - - -

-TAX COST - - 146,000 - - 146,000
+TAX COST - 71,000 45,000 - - 116,000

-The Main Park fall zone safety surface is reaching the end of its life cycle.
+The Main Park fall zone safety surface has reached the end of its useful life.
 The current poured-in-place rubber surface was installed in 2006 and is beginning to crack and is in need of constant inspection and patch work.
-To maintain the correct fall zone in and around the play equipment, Staff is suggesting replacement in kind with a new EPDM (Ethylene Propylene Diene Monomer) rubber and polyurethane poured-in-place product.
-The funding would include removal of the old surface, installation of a new sub base and wearing course, and all associated site work.
-This replacement is subject to the Parks Master Plan process, as the safety surface is currently slated to be replaced to match the existing equipment.
-If new equipment is found to be a directive during the master plan process, this item will be included in the project cost for the replacement of equipment.
+To maintain the correct fall zone in and around the play equipment on the lower 2-5 age equipment, staff is suggesting an overlay of synthetic turf.
+The overlay will allow for safe and accessible travel across the surface while eliminating the need to tear out the old material with heavy equipment and site distrurbances.
+The upper 5-12 age surface is in better shape and can be budgetted another year out to allow for Master Plan directives.
+If new equipment is found to be a directive during the master plan process, this item will be included in the project cost for the replacment of equipment as it is installed to specifically fit tight around the existing equipment footprint.